 ~ The Owl and the Pussy-Cat, Edward Lear, 1871

-If you've had your fill of naughty limericks today, you can refresh yourself with a childhood favourite, Edward Lear's The Owl and Pussy-Cat in poem or dance form.
-Edward Lear, born today May 12, 1812, was an English artist, illustrator, musician, author and poet, now known mostly for his literary nonsense in poetry and prose and especially his limericks, a form he popularised.
+If you've had your fill of naughty limericks today, you can refresh yourself with a childhood favourite, Edward Lear's The Owl and Pussy-Cat in poem or dance form with this John Drewry busy jig for 4 couples which begins with 3rd and 4th couple on the opposite sides!
+Edward Lear, born today May 12, 1812, was an English artist, illustrator, musician, author and poet, known mostly for his literary nonsense in poetry and prose but especially for his limericks, a form which he popularised.
 One of his most loved children's poems, "The Owl and the Pussy-cat" was written for three-year-old girl, Janet Symonds, the daughter of Lear's friend and fellow poet John Addington Symonds and his wife Catherine Symonds.
 The term "runcible", used for the phrase "runcible spoon", was invented for the poem!🦉 🐱 🥄

 Owl and the Pussycat